 7. Use EatWild to buy from local farmers in your state.

 Eatwild.com is a comprehensive list of more than 1,400 pasture-based farms in the U.S.

 You can find just about every kind of meat you’d want: Beef, Pork, Lamb, Veal, Goat, Elk, Venison, Yak, Chickens, Ducks, Rabbits, Turkeys, and even wild-caught Salmon.

-Not only is ordering bulk meat from a ranch in your area supporting locals, it’s also a great way to save money on cuts you can freeze and eat for months to come.
+Not only is ordering bulk meat from a ranch in your area supporting locals, but it’s also a good way to save money on cuts you can freeze and eat for months to come.

 Not all stores will do this (my local Whole Foods, Albertsons and Fred Meyer will — my Costco won’t).
 But if they do, it’ll impact your total number of pounds purchased, and thus, how much you pay.